ahillss/ReverseEngineeringNotes/README.md

 To modify the binary files you will need a hex editor.

-A good one is [HT](https://github.com/sebastianbiallas/ht) that comes with a builtin disassembler, so you can see the assembly representation of the hex code as you type.
+A good one is [HT](https://github.com/sebastianbiallas/ht) which comes with a builtin disassembler where you can see the assembly representation of the hex code as you type.

+Note that HT's disassembler runs on the whole file, disassembling not only the code, but also incorrectly on the header, data etc as well.
+I'm not sure why the the header being disassembled doesn't throw off the disassembler's alignment with the code, but it doesn't seem to be a problem.

 There is also [beye](http://beye.sourceforge.net) which also has a disassembler but frequently crashes.

-Note that HT's disassembler runs on the whole file, disassembling not only the code, but also incorrectly on the header, data etc as well.
-I'm not sure why the the header being disassembled doesn't through off the disassembler's alignment with the code, but it doesn't seem to be a problem.

 When modifying binary files, you cannot change the file size or move around blocks of instructions, as it will throw off memory offsets used in the instructions.